UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session08.rst

 So why would you want to do this?
 One reason:  *mixins*

-Provides an subset of expected functionality in a re-usable package.
+Provides a subset of expected functionality in a re-usable package.

 Huh? this is why --